Chart Color Schemes

 An assessment of population growth drivers in Old Toongabbie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Old Toongabbie statistical area (Lv2) is around 3,540.
-This reflects an increase of 264 people since the 2021 Census, which reported a population of 3,276.
-The change was inferred from AreaSearch's estimate of the resident population at 3,368 as of June 2024, along with six validated new addresses since the Census date.
-This results in a population density ratio of 2,765 persons per square kilometer, placing Old Toongabbie in the upper quartile relative to other locations assessed by AreaSearch.
-The area's population growth rate of 8.1% since the 2021 census exceeded the state average of 7.6%.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Old Toongabbie is around 3,539, reflecting an increase of 263 people since the 2021 Census which reported a population of 3,276.
+This change was inferred from AreaSearch's estimation of the resident population at 3,368 following examination of the latest ERP data release by the ABS in June 2024, and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,764 persons per square kilometer, placing Old Toongabbie in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 8.0% since the 2021 census exceeded the state average of 7.8%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods, driving this growth.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, for covered areas.

 Frequently Asked Questions - Population